 - H. The Legislature of the Tribe ("Legislature") recognizes the importance of an independent Commission in maintaining a well-regulated gaming operation.
 The Commission shall be independent of, and act independently and autonomously from, the Legislature in all matters within the purview of the Commission.
 No prior, or subsequent, review by the Legislature of any actions of the Commission shall be required or permitted except as otherwise provided in this law.
 However, nothing herein shall enlarge or diminish the jurisdiction of the Courts of the Tribe nor diminish the obligation the Commission has under the Constitution, including to act in compliance with due process of the law. - I. Before the Executive Director of the Commission is hired, the Tribal Chairman must-shall concur in the decision.
 If the Tribal Chairman does not concur within ten (10) business days, then another candidate must be hired.
-Once hired, only the Commission, by a majority vote may hire or fire its Executive Director., staff or other employees The Commission shall hire and fire its own employees. - J. Legislators and their staff, the Chairman and his staff, KCOA Board members and their staff, and Commissioners, staff and employees of the Commission are prohibited from engaging in activities that create a conflict of interest, or the appearance of impropriety relating to their official duties for the Tribe.
-In order to avoid such conflicts or the appearance of impropriety, the Legislature requires that, at a minimum: - 1.
-Any person licensed by the Commission, as well as Legislators and their staff, the Chairman and his staff, KCOA Board members and their staff, Commissioners, staff and employees of the Commission are prohibited from gambling in any facility licensed by the Commission; - 2.
-Any person licensed by the Commission, as well as Legislators and their staff, the Chairman and his staff, KCOA Board members and their staff, Commissioners, staff and employees of the Commission are prohibited from accepting any gifts, whether denominated "complimentary items" or any other term, from any person or entity licensed by the Commission, excepting food and beverages.
-However, gifts may be given without violating this rule if the total value of all gifts given by a licensee to a official is less than \$501 dollars;

-- Legislators and their staff, the Chairman and his staff, KCOA Board members and their staff, Commissioners, staff and employees of the Commission are prohibited from accepting any loans from any person or entity licensed by the Commission; - 4.
-Legislators and their staff, the Chairman and his staff, KCOA Board members and their staff, Commissioners, staff and employees of the Commission are prohibited from engaging in any employment, business or venture with any person or entity licensed by the Commission, for personal gain or advantage; - 5.
-Except as provided herein, Commissioners, their staff and employees, and KCOA Board members and their staff, shall comply with KL-CY-2017-025, Executive Code of Ethics or any amendments thereof; - 6.
-Commissioners, their staff and employees shall not use any information they obtain in their official positions for any personal or business advantage; and - Commissioners may be removed from office by the Chairman of the Tribe, prior to the expiration of their respective terms, for neglect of duty, misconduct, malfeasance, a violation of the requirements of this law, including particularly the requirements of Section (B) and Section (I), as well as any action that would render a commissioner unqualified for the position.
-(SHOULD THE LEGISLATURE REMOVE EXECUTIVE BRANCH OFFICIALS?)
+Once hired, only the Commission, by a majority vote may hire or fire its Executive Director, staff or other employees. - J. Legislators and their staff, the Chairman and his staff, KCOA Board members and their staff, and Commissioners, staff and employees of the Commission are prohibited from engaging in activities that create a conflict of interest, or the appearance of impropriety relating to their official duties for the Tribe.
+In order to avoid such conflicts or the appearance of impropriety, the Legislature requires that, at a minimum: - Legislators and their staff, the Chairman and his staff, KCOA Board members and their staff, Commissioners, staff and employees of the Commission are prohibited from gambling in any facility licensed by the Commission; - 2.
+Legislators and their staff, the Chairman and his staff, KCOA Board members and their staff, Commissioners, staff and employees of the Commission are prohibited from accepting any gifts, whether denominated "complimentary items" or any other term, from any person or entity licensed by the Commission, excepting food and beverages.
+However, gifts may be given without violating this rule if the total value of all gifts given by a licensee to a official is less than \$151 dollars; - Legislators and their staff, the Chairman and his staff, KCOA Board members and their staff, Commissioners, staff and employees of the Commission are prohibited from accepting any loans from any person or entity licensed by the Commission; - Legislators and their staff, the Chairman and his staff, KCOA Board members and their staff, Commissioners, staff and employees of the Commission are prohibited from engaging in any business or venture with any person or entity licensed by the Commission, for personal gain or advantage; - 5.
+Commissioners, their staff and employees, and KCOA Board members and their staff, shall comply with KL-CY-2017-025, Executive Code of Ethics or any amendments thereof;